Ambrose Burnside: Early military career

 He obtained an appointment to the United States Military Academy in 1843 through his father's political connections and his own interest in military affairs.
+During his early tenure at the academy, a clerical error was made listing his middle name as Everett, rather than Everts.
 He graduated in 1847, ranking 18th in a class of 47, and was commissioned a brevet second lieutenant in the 2nd U.S. Artillery.
 He traveled to Veracruz for the Mexican–American War, but he arrived after hostilities had ceased and performed mostly garrison duty around Mexico City.

 At the close of the war, Lt.
 Burnside served two years on the western frontier under Captain Braxton Bragg in the 3rd U.S. Artillery, a light artillery unit that had been converted to cavalry duty, protecting the Western mail routes through Nevada to California.
 In August 1849, he was wounded by an arrow in his neck during a skirmish against Apaches in Las Vegas, New Mexico.
 He was promoted to 1st lieutenant on December 12, 1851.

 In 1852, he was assigned to Fort Adams, Newport, Rhode Island, and he married Mary Richmond Bishop of Providence, Rhode Island, on April 27 of that year.
 The marriage lasted until Mary's death in 1876, but was childless.

 In October 1853, Burnside resigned his commission in the United States Army and was appointed commander of the Rhode Island state militia with the rank of major general.
 He held this position for two years.

 After leaving the Regular Army, Burnside devoted his time and energy to the manufacture of a firearm that bears his name: the Burnside carbine.
 President Buchanan's Secretary of War John B. Floyd contracted the Burnside Arms Company to equip a large portion of the Army with his carbine, mostly cavalry and induced him to establish extensive factories for its manufacture.
 The Bristol Rifle Works were no sooner complete than another gunmaker allegedly bribed Floyd to break his $100,000 contract with Burnside.

 Burnside ran as a Democrat for one of the Congressional seats in Rhode Island in 1858 and was defeated in a landslide.
 The burdens of the campaign and the destruction by fire of his factory contributed to his financial ruin, and he was forced to assign his firearm patents to others.
 He then went west in search of employment and became treasurer of the Illinois Central Railroad, where he worked for and became friendly with George B. McClellan, who later became one of his commanding officers.
 Burnside became familiar with corporate attorney Abraham Lincoln, future president of the United States, during this time period.